 For firms that follow the pecking order and are unconstrained by concerns over debt capacity, the original Shyam-Sunder and Myers test (equation (1)) should perform very well (a β{PO} coefficient estimate near 1 and a high R-squared).
 Furthermore, there should be little change in results when equation (2) is instead estimated.
-In contrast, for pecking order firms that are constrained by concerns over debt capacity, the test in equation (1) should perform "poorly" with an estimate of β{PO} that is far from 1 (see Chirinko and Singha (2000)) and a low Rsquared.
+A slack debt capacity constraint will imply that both small and large deficits will be financed with debt.
+In contrast, for pecking order firms that are constrained by concerns over debt capacity, the test in equation (1) should perform

+"poorly" with an estimate of β{PO} that is far from 1 (see Chirinko and Singha (2000)) and a low R-squared.
 For such firms, however, estimating equation (2) should result in an estimate of the γ coefficient that is negative and significant, an increase in the estimate of the β{PO} coefficient, and an increase in the R-squared of the regression relative to equation (1).
-These predictions follow as pecking order firms that are constrained by debt capacity use debt to fill small financing deficits (those that do not violate the firm's debt capacity constraint) but for larger deficits such firms will turn to equity financing.
+Pecking order firms that are constrained by debt capacity will use debt to fill small financing deficits (those that do not violate the firm's debt capacity constraint) but for larger deficits these firms will turn to equity financing.
 Note that the sign the coefficient γ indicates the nature of the financing hierarchy.

-To demonstrate the ability of our tests to identify pecking order behavior in the presence of concerns over debt capacity we provide evidence generated using simulated data.
+To demonstrate the ability of our tests to identify pecking order behavior in the presence of concerns over debt capacity and to distinguish between competing hypotheses we provide evidence generated using simulated data.
 We closely follow Leary and Roberts (2007) in simulating the financing behavior of firms.
-We simulate data for two sets of firms.
+We simulate data for two types of firms.
 The first set of firms is relatively unconstrained by concerns over debt capacity, while the second set of firms faces more binding debt capacity constraints.
 To make the simulations directly comparable to our empirical results we use the actual financing deficits in the data and simulate debt capacities and financing behavior.
 Specifically, for each firm-year observation of the financing deficit we simulate a value for the firm's unused debt capacity.
 To simulate financing behavior we compare the size of the financing deficit to the simulated value of the firm's debt capacity.
 If the size of the financing deficit is less than the remaining debt capacity, the deficit is assumed to be filled entirely with debt.
-If the financing deficit exceeds the remaining debt capacity of the firm, then the firm is assumed to issue debt up to the point where the firm's debt capacity is exhausted and is assumed to fill the remainder of the deficit using equity.
-The parameters of the simulations are chosen to match the characteristics of the actual data for firms in our analysis that we classify as having high and low debt capacity.
-The simulation procedure is described more completely in the appendix.
+If the financing deficit exceeds the remaining debt capacity of the firm, then the firm is assumed to issue debt up to the point where the firm's debt capacity is exhausted and is assumed to fill the remainder of the deficit using equity.1